BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 The code-bundle sandbox

 Some agents run real code rather than declared tool bindings.
-A code-bundle agent never runs on your machine as part of a normal install and never on FindAgent's own infrastructure — its code runs in an isolated, throwaway sandbox with a default-deny egress allowlist, the only hosts it may reach being the ones its manifest declares.
+A code-bundle agent never runs on your own machine — instead its code runs server-side in an isolated, ephemeral sandbox that FindAgent provisions for each run (a per-run microVM), walled off from FindAgent's own app and data.
+The sandbox enforces a default-deny egress allowlist — the only hosts it may reach are the ones its manifest declares.

 A creator brings a code agent through the GitHub-connected submit flow: the bundle is snapshotted, statically scanned, and human-reviewed before it can publish, and a manifest the sandbox can't accept fails closed rather than being waved through.
 Importing an arbitrary public repo as a code agent is an admin-only seeding path.